BeamIO-Inc/algorithm_toolkit/docs/working-with-chains.rst

         ]
     }

-We threw in the "my_first_chain" from the previous section as well.
-Focusing on "map_tiles", you can see the same structure depicted in graphical form here:
+This JSON file would be called ``chains/map_tiles.json``.
+You can see the same structure depicted in graphical form here:

     - "getmaptiles_roi" gets its input from "user"
     - "stitch_tiles" its one input from "getmaptiles_roi"